 According to the organization’s most recent report, of the 3.5 million students who enrolled in college for the first time in fall 2017, 74% returned to any U.S. school the following fall.
-That means more than 25% did not.
-One in 4 students who start college do not return to any college the following year.
-That’s nearly 900,000 students went to all the trouble and expense to enroll, borrow money, apply for and receive government grants, purchase books and perhaps even move, but did not return to school the next year.
-They didn’t transfer to another school.
+That means one in four students who start college, do not return to any college the following year.
+That’s nearly 900,000 students went through all the trouble and expense to enroll, possibly borrow money, apply for and receive government grants, purchase books, and perhaps even move, but did not return to school the next year.
+They also did not transfer to another school.

 This is where GradGuard’s Tuition Insurance can help.
-When students need to withdraw for legitimate reasons such as unexpected illnesses, injuries or accidents, tuition insurance can provide a refund to students when colleges may not.
+When a student needs to withdraw for legitimate reasons such as unexpected illness, injury or accident, tuition insurance can provide a refund when colleges may not.

-The best way to see the value of tuition insurance is to hear from a customer who enrolled in the program.
+The best way to see the value of tuition insurance is to hear from a member who enrolled in the program.
 Indeed, as one of GradGuard’s customer reports:

 “Tuition Insurance was such a lifesaver.
-It should be an option on every college and university website,” – Mindy D., parent of a college student daughter who used GradGuard’s tuition insurance from Allianz.
+It should be an option on every college and university website,” – Mindy D., GradGuard member

 Thanks to GradGuard’s collaboration with Allianz Global Assistance – it is now easier than ever before for college students and their families to receive valuable protection for the investment they make in higher education.

 If your school does not provide 100% refunds, it is useful for parents to ask the school to do so.
 Most school leaders surveyed agreed that it should be as convenient for families to protect a $30,000 or more investment in college as it is for consumers to protect a $300 vacation with travel insurance.